emersonbolsoni/acme-challenge/README.md

 ## Dependencies

-This application requires PostgreSQL container to run.
+This application requires PostgreSQL container database to run.
 Before generate the application container, make sure you have PostgreSQL container up and running.

-The JUnit tests *(requirement to compile)* depend on this database.
+The application and all the JUnit tests *(requirement to compile)* depends on this database.

 ## Documentation
-All the documentation can be visited on link `http://localhost:8080/swagger-ui/index.html` after the application running on container
+The API documentation can be visited on link `http://localhost:8080/swagger-ui/index.html` after the application is running

 ## Sequence to run the project

 ### **1 - Create a POSTGRESQL container**

-First, we will create a new volume using command: `docker volume create postgresql_volume`
+First, you must create a new volume using command: `docker volume create postgresql_volume`

 To make sure you have the new volume created, run this command: `docker volume ls` and you'll see the volume list you have created.

-Use this command to create and run the container
+Use this command to create and run the database container

 `docker run --name postgres_database -p 5432:5432 -e POSTGRES_PASSWORD=Postgres2025! --volume postgresql_volume:/var/lib/postgresql -d postgres`